chucheng/tmarkdown/README.md

 # tmarkdown.py

-A template-based markdown plug-in.
+A template-based markdown enhancement.

+The [markdown](http://daringfireball.net/projects/markdown/) is very powerful but as the author said, I quote
+---
+>  The mardown is not intended to replace html
+---

+Markdown is easy to write, and easy to read as a writer.
+However, to embed the html output of markdown to some html template could be quite annoying in that copy-paste is quite cumbersome.

-The program a simple script to help run markdown and merge its output to a template file.
+Therefore, I create this enhancement script, aiming to help markdown to **embed** its html output to a pre-defined html template (*.mdt).
+In a word, it helps the merge by search replace a keyword ($content$) in your template file.

 Author: Chu-Cheng Hsieh
 Contact: chucheng <at> ucla <dot> edu